|Custom Projects / Custom Questions How do I customize? What do I customize? What do I use? Share you experiences and faults here!|

 3. Insert the trigger pin in the hole from the inside of frame

 Test the the MSV2

-1. Install Marcroline from the Ram Barb to the OUT port of the MSV2 (Left hole)
+1. Install Marcroline from the Ram Barb to the OUT port of the MSV2 (Right hole)

 2. Connect a external LPR to an air source and run a Macroline from the LPR to the MSV “IN” port